Unite cuts funding to Labour Party by £1m following warning to Sir Keir Starmer

 In response, Labour’s Ben Bradshaw shows us exactly what the overwhelming middle-class ‘parliamentary Labour Party’ think about the working class and the unions that financially support the Party.

 Bradshaw said the Unite leader has “done our movement so much damage” as the union plans to reduce its donation to Labour by 10% claiming “Few people have done more to keep the Tories in power for the last 10 years than Len McCluskey,”

-Accusing Len McCluskey of damaging the Labour Party is not only biting the hand that feeds you but stinks of Blairite hypocrisy, its as if the right of the party think the people have some sort of cognitive block and don’t recall the continued undermining of the Labour Party.
+Accusing Len McCluskey of damaging the Labour Party is not only biting the hand that feeds you but stinks of Blairite hypocrisy, it’s as if the right of the party thinks the people have some sort of cognitive block and don’t recall the continued undermining of the Labour Party.

 The Blairites have spent the last 5 years doing everything they can to undermine Corbyn and stop Labour winning, including a coup that both Bradshaw and the new Labour leader Sir Keir Starmer participated in when they attempted to undemocratically remove Jeremy Corbyn from the leadership in 2016.
 It’s treacherous behaviour from the PLP that has created so much distrust in the Labour Party not to mention the fact which infuriated many supporters and members, the Labour Party’s own staffers doing everything they could to throw the 2017 general election.
 Len McCluskey should use the subs for the Labour movement at large and not the other Tory Party AKA Starmer’s New Labour. #LabourLeaks